xaverric/ume-deployment-checker/readme.md

 ### -d, --deployment
 Display and verify number and status of deployed uuApps in the given environment.

+### -u, --uri
+Display uuApp deployment URI of all uuApps deployed in the given environment.

+### -n, --nodesize
+Display uuApp node size of all uuApps deployed in the given environment.

+### --memory
+Display uuApp RAM of all uuApps deployed in the given environment.

+### --cpu
+Display uuApp CPU of all uuApps deployed in the given environment.

 ### -t, --table
 Diplay the ouput in the table form.